luis123-tec/Library_proyect/README.md

 This project is significant because it addresses a real problem: efficient inventory management.
 A good inventory system is important so customers can have all the necesary information on the books they want.

-Overall i think it can be a simple proyect, but i can develop it further so it adapts to all the topics required

 Solution: